- For Members

 - There is no word limit on candidate’s statements or individual campaign eblasts.

-- No photos, email addresses or web links are allowed in candidates’ statements, postcards or eblasts.
+- Candidates may include a link to their own candidate statements on the wgaeast.org website in their campaign communications.
+No photos, email addresses or other web links are permitted in candidates’ statements, postcards or eblasts.

 A Nominees’ Gathering will take place at the Guild, to familiarize potential candidates with the process of running for and serving on Council.